5th January, 2021 — Alcohol

 There are a few steps you can put in place for responsible drinking.
 This can reduce the likelihood that risky drinking behaviour occurs at your club.

-The recommended intake is no more than four standard drinks in one day, to reduce your risk of accident and injury.
-And of course, for under 18s, no alcohol is the safest option.
+The recommended intake is no more than 4 standard drinks in one day, to reduce your risk of accident and injury, and no more than 10 standard drinks in one week to reduce your risk of cancer and other disease.
+And of course, for under 18s and pregnant people, no alcohol is the safest option.

 Assaults, car crashes and ambulance call-outs all surge around big party days.
 Statistics show that before and after events like the Melbourne Cup and AFL Grand Final day, ambulance call outs increase.

 Your club can play an important role in setting a great example to members and guests.
 Covering alcohol management in your Good Sports policy will ensure you’ve got strategies in place, so everything goes smoothly when alcohol is involved.

 The Australian Guidelines recommend drinking no more than four standard drinks on a single occasion, and no more than 10 per week.
 This will reduce your lifetime risk of harm from alcohol-related disease or injury.

 These recommendations are a good guide, but it’s important to note that we all process alcohol differently.
 Physical factors like our size and weight can have a big effect on how alcohol affects us.